Queries๐Ÿ”—

 This hook can be helpful when you require data from outside the GraphQL execution context to e.g. make permission checks.

 You can add directives to the Field by providing them using the directives argument.
+The directive must be usable in the FIELD_DEFINITION location.

 from graphql import DirectiveLocation